jonnay/BunnyDoors/Readme.txt

 1 Bunny Doors
 --------------

+  This plugin lets you lock specific doors on your server, with a particular key.
+Only users with that key can open the door.

   - *Quick Start* : [https://github.com/jonnay/BunnyDoors/wiki/Quickstart]
   - *Documentation* : [https://github.com/jonnay/BunnyDoors/wiki/]
   - *Source Code* : [https://github.com/jonnay/BunnyDoors/]

-  This plugin lets you lock specific doors on your server, with a particular key.
-Only users with that key can open the door.

   There are plenty of plugins that give you specific custom permissions for doors but this plugin is different.
 The point of this plugin is to emulate old-school JRPG doors (Think Dragon Quest).
 It aims to be easy for you to create doors that require keys.
 I've been wanting doors-with-permissions for a long time now, and decided to roll my own.

+  Make Citizens NPCs give your players special keys for completing quests!
+Give your theif Hero class the ability to pick locks!
+Give
+  VIPs special access!
+So many possibilities!

 2 Open source!